marqo-ai/marqo/CONTRIBUTING.md

 [github release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository)
 (with a short summary of changes) that links to the changes in `RELEASE.md`.
 - For releases that change the API, update py-marqo to make those changes accessible.
-- To release a change to py-marqo, bump py-marqo's version (major.minor.patch, see below for more details), run all the tests, build the package and push to it PyPi. py-marqo's verson is independent from Marqo.
+- To release a change to py-marqo, bump py-marqo's version (major.minor.patch, see below for more details), run all the tests, build the package and push it to PyPi. py-marqo's version is independent from Marqo.

 - Then, use the following format for releasing changes:
   - . # Release x.y.z